frankischilling/stardust/docs/TUTORIAL.md

 ### Problem: Bot doesn't find trees

-**Solution:**
+**Solution (try in this order):**
-- Make sure trees are visible in the game window
+1. **Recalibrate tree colors** - This fixes most detection issues!
+Run `python tools/calibrate_tree_colors.py` and select the tree type you're cutting.
+Trees might look different in different lighting, or your graphics settings might have changed.
+If switching between different tree types, recalibrate for each type.
-- Check `GAME_AREA` coordinates are correct
+2. Make sure trees are visible in the game window
-- Recalibrate tree colors - trees might look different in different lighting
+3. Check `GAME_AREA` coordinates are correct (recalibrate if needed)
-- Run `debug_tree_detection.py` to see what colors are being detected
+4. Run `python tools/debug_tree_detection.py` to see what colors are being detected

 ### Problem: Bot doesn't find logs